An emergency fund.

 If your schedule allows it, brainstorm a way you can add in a little side-hustle.
 This will help earn a little extra.
 Maybe it is putting in a few hours of overtime.
 Or it could be babysitting a friend’s kids one evening, walking a neighbor’s dog, tutoring middle school kids, giving music lessons, baking and selling treats, designing custom t-shirts to sell online, managing social media for a local business, copy editing, offering website updates and/or maintenance, etc.

 Figure out what skills you have to offer those around you.
 See if you might be able to bring in extra money each month that can go to your emergency fund.
 Twenty or sixty extra dollars may not seem like a lot to some people out there, but it could be huge savings for you.
 The key to making this type of a side hustle a success is that it needs to have little or no start-up and maintenance costs.
 Save as much of the extra money as possible.
 Side hustles also need to fit in your current schedule without causing you undue stress or having a negative impact on your family.

 To wrap up

 It may at first seem like you are pinching pennies, but $5 here and $5 there adds up to $10 and that is $10 more in your emergency fund than you had before.
 Add that to your minimum savings per paycheck and any money leftover after all your expenses and spending, and you just might be surprised how much you put away in a single month.

 Remember that the goal is to have enough money in your savings so that you can cover out-right any unexpected emergencies without relying on credit cards, loans, or any other form of debt.

 So you had an emergency — or two or three — and are having to rebuild your savings again.
 Don’t be discouraged!
 Using your emergency fund was not a failure but a success!

-Piece by piece, paycheck by paycheck, month by month your emergency fund is being rebuilt.
+Piece by piece, paycheck by paycheck, month by month, you are rebuilding your emergency fund.